-In the early 1990s, I remember a staff meeting at the Detroit Free Press where the executive editor spent the bulk of his time reassuring the reporters and editors that things were on the up and up.
+In the early 1990s, and drawing on a multi-year career in the newspaper industry I remember a staff meeting at the Detroit Free Press where the executive editor spent the bulk of his time reassuring the reporters and editors that things were on the up and up.
 The comments smacked of desperation, and the journalists in the room knew it.

 After the pep talk, the executive editor asked if anybody had any questions.
 A business writer in the back of the room shared a question that reflected the attitude in the room: “If everything is so wonderful, why do we all feel (the scenario is) so shitty?”

 Gallows humor is part of the culture in every newsroom, but these days most reporters at Detroit’s two dailies can’t help but feel the hangman breathing down their necks.
 With only a few exceptions, newsroom staffs nationally are shrinking through attrition and cuts.
 In January, the Free Press completed another round of buyouts, shedding the salaries of some of the paper’s highest paid, longest serving employees.
 Meanwhile, management at The Detroit News demanded that paper’s top paid employees take a pay cut of no less than 20 percent.
 That demand caused sports writer Lynn Henning to retire from The News after a 40-year career.